✍️

 • Secure by default

 • Just like scaling up your application for high traffic situations, scaling down your application and the usage-based pricing models of cloud providers can save costs if traffic is low.
-Patterns like zero trust computing mitigates that by requiring authentication from every user and process.
+Patterns like mitigates that by requiring authentication from every user and process.

 Auto-Scaling